cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 # JuliaMono - a monospaced font for scientific and technical computing

-JuliaMono is a monospaced typeface designed for programming in the [Julia](https://julialang.org) Programming Language and in other text editing environments that require a wide range of specialist and technical Unicode characters.
+JuliaMono is a monospaced typeface designed for use in text editing environments that require a wide range of specialist and technical Unicode characters.
 It was intended as a fun experiment to be presented at the 2020 JuliaCon conference in Lisbon, Portugal (which of course didn’t physically happen in Lisbon, but online).

 JuliaMono is: